Tokr-Labs/phantom-connect/README.md

 ### Usage

 This framework was built with SwiftUI in mind, but that does not mean it cannot be used elsewhere.
 The following are code snippets that assume SwiftUI.

+The example application in this repository stores all wallet information, including the dapp secret key used in creating the shared secret for encryption and decryption, in memory.
+For a real-world implementation you would want to store this information in a local keychain or on a remote server. *NOTE* that ideally the dapp encryption secret key would be saved behind some form of authentication within the app keychain and never leave the device.

 #### Connect